Spaghetti with Bell Pepper Cream

 • Chopper

-• Usually, when I need to grill bell peppers, I don’t cook just a few at a time, but I make plenty and then use them in various dishes.
-Sometimes I clean them and, after drying them, freeze them in plastic bags to use in moments of laziness or when there is little time to cook.
+• Usually, when I need to grill the peppers, I don’t just cook a few at a time, but I make a lot and then use them in several different dishes.
+Sometimes I clean them and, after drying, freeze them in plastic bags to use in moments of laziness or when short on time for cooking as a side dish.

-• After washing and drying them, cook the bell peppers in the oven under the grill for 30 minutes at 392°F, turning them often.
+• After washing and drying them, bake the peppers under the grill for 30 minutes at 392°F, turning them often.

-• Once ready, place them in an airtight container, or in a paper bread bag; this will make it very easy to peel them when it comes time to clean them.
+• Once ready, put them in an airtight container or a paper bread bag; this will make it very easy to peel them.

-• Put the ingredients in the chopper: the peeled bell peppers, the anchovies with the desalinated capers, the basil with the oil, the sun-dried tomatoes with the extra virgin olive oil, the water, and a few sprigs of thyme.
+• Place the ingredients in the chopper: peeled peppers, anchovies with rinsed capers, basil with oil, sun-dried tomatoes with extra virgin olive oil, water, and a few sprigs of thyme.

-• Start the chopper for a few seconds, stop and repeat two more times; this will prevent heating the blades and consequently the bell pepper cream.
+• Start the chopper for a few seconds, stop and repeat two more times; this will prevent the blades from heating up and subsequently the bell pepper cream.
 For this reason, you can replace the water with ice.

 Author image